GREGANS CASTLE HOTEL (Burren, Co. Clare)

 Joanna’s Comments

 As I drove down the approach to Gregans Castle and saw the house and the view, I knew that if I were to represent only one hotel in Ireland, it would have to be Gregans.
 The stunning 18th-century manor house enjoys spectacular views of the Burren hills and Galway Bay.
 It is close to the Cliffs of Moher, the Wild Atlantic Way and the Burren Perfumery.
 The house is warm and welcoming, and Simon Haden, the owner, is always on hand to suggest gorgeous walks and excellent pubs in the neighborhood.
 The Haden family has run the house as a hotel since 1976.
 Dining at Gregans is a special experience, and dinner in the award-winning restaurant must be included in any stay.
 The restaurant is very elegant and looks onto the garden and the hills.
 There is a cozy bar and a beautiful drawing room for relaxing in front of the fire.
 Many of the rooms are large and face the Burren; all are stylishly decorated with some interesting modern art pieces and antique furniture.
 You can do everything, or nothing, in this peaceful place, but for those who love to explore you will need several days to explore the many wonderful experiences in the area.
 The hotel welcomes dogs in a few rooms.
-In 2024, Gregans Castle Hotel is open from February 02 through November 30.
+Gregans Castle Hotel closes for the 2024 season on November 30.
+The hotel is open next season from February 14 – November 29, 2025.

 AWARDS